-Indeed, the public does not currently have an ability to easily evaluate the requested records, which concern staffing changes with Interior senior executives that are not currently in the public domain - e.g., in the docket on regulations.gov.
+Indeed, the public does not currently have an ability to easily evaluate the requested records, which concern the DOE Grid Study and communications surrounding its development that are not currently in the public domain.
 See Cmty.
 Legal Servs. v.
 HUD, 405 F.Supp.2d 553, 560 (D. Pa.
 2005) (because requested records "clarify important facts" about agency policy, "the CLS request would likely shed light on information that is new to the interested public.").
 As the Ninth Circuit observed in McClellan Ecological Seepage Situation v.
 Carlucci, 835 F.2d 1282, 1286 (9th Cir.
-1987), "[FOIA] legislative history suggests that information [has more potential to contribute to public understanding] to the degree that the information is new and supports public oversight of agency operations..."
+1987), "[FOIA] legislative history suggests that information [has more potential to contribute to public understanding] to the degree that the information is new and supports public oversight of agency operations...."

-Disclosure of these records is not only "likely to contribute," but is certain to contribute, to public understanding of what changes are planned, and the known and/or potential impacts these changes will have to the administration of publicly-funded federal agencies.
+Disclosure of these records is not only "likely to contribute," but is certain to contribute, to public understanding of the Grid Study's development.
 The public is always well served when it knows how the government conducts its activities, particularly matters touching on legal questions.
-Hence, there can be no dispute that disclosure of the requested records to the public will educate the public about the potential effects of the Interior staffing changes will have to the environment, public lands, endangered species, oceans, national parks, mines, water, tribal lands, and many other values.
+Hence, there can be no dispute that disclosure of the requested records to the public will educate the public about what third parties DOE is consulting with to develop its Grid Study, and how these communications shape the Grid Study's advancement.